Plaque on Teeth: What Happens If It’s Left Untreated

 It doesn’t shy away from fluoride.

-closeup has fluoride, which is an ingredient typically reserved for specialty dental products.
+closeup is a toothpaste for cavity protection.
+It has fluoride, which is an ingredient typically reserved for specialty dental products.
 According to a 2015 study in Materia Sociomedica (Journal of the Academy of Medical Sciences of Bosnia and Herzegovina), this naturally occurring compound not only strengthens teeth but also helps prevent cavities.
-Experts also believe it can halt the progression of ongoing tooth decay.
+Experts also believe it can halt the progression of ongoing .
 The six-month-long research learned that adding fluoride into dental care resulted in “statistically significant” improvement.

 It goes for all-around clean.